 While some entrepreneurs set off armed with a well-informed plan, tight timescales, goals and, indeed, an escape or exit plan firmly mapped out, the majority launch themselves into the abyss of business owning with nothing but grand plans of a life of money and freedom.

+The failure rate of new businesses is frighteningly high.
+I have seen innumerable different statistics, all of which vary depending on the inclusion of those first year failures, different business sectors, and business sizes one way or another, failure creeps in around the mid-teens.
+I have read an amazing estimate that only one per cent will reach the ripe old age of 50.
+This age has dropped over the decades and may continue to do so with the speed technology is moving.
+It has also become commonplace to start companies to sell on for a killing within a short space of time, which only gains momentum as entrepreneurship becomes more popular.
 Lifestyle businesses become obsolete because lifestyles change.
 Family and/or traditional mid-sizes businesses find it increasingly hard to survive.
 For many of us, there is a nasty wakeup call akin to mid-pregnancy where what had been a joyful long term aim, becomes a sudden, panicked question of “how the hell do I get out of this” and “one way or another, this could cost me a lot of money”.
 Incredibly, I found one set of US statistics, claiming a failure rate of 25 per cent in the first year, but actually increasing every year to have reached 71 per cent by the tenth year (if you are a religious enterprise in the US then apparently you have a pretty safe lifetime ticket).
 Reasons for these failures over the years include:

 Incompetence in general be it on tax;

 Records or finance in particular;

 Bad supply chains;

 Over advertising; and